By: Claret Vargas*

 I do not advocate for closing the door on dialogue and participation of business in the attempt to implement the Guiding Principles.
 However, imagine an innovative Alternative Dispute Resolution for international individual claims, offered as a solution to the lack of access to forums of the home country of a Corporation.
 How will arbitrators be selected and how will their interest in being asked to arbitrate again play a role in ruling for the corporation?
 Will repeat players, that is, corporations who use these systems often, play a role in “reforming” and “improving” their rules to benefit corporate outcomes?
 And what restrictions will be imposed?
 Will there be confidentiality requirements?
 How about prohibitions on joint or aggregate claims?
 These are all questions that human rights advocates must engage.
 If and when businesses propose practical solutions to implement the Guiding Principles in earnest, everyone must watch the fine print.

-*Claret Vargas is a researcher at the Center for the Study of Law, Justice and Society (Dejusticia).
+*Claret Vargas is a researcher at the Center for Law, Justice and Society (Dejusticia).